jaspervdj/jaspervdj/cv.markdown

 ## Technical work experience

+- **Fugue** (2015 - ...): I am currently a Principal Engineer at Fugue.
+My work mostly revolves around the Ludwig Compiler, a compiler for a statically typed functional configuration language.

+- **Bdellium** (2015): As a contractor, I acted as a remote Haskell developer for [Bdellium] for a few months.
+In this time, I rewrote one of their applications that assessed and compared 401k plans.

 - **Better** (2013 - 2014): In September 2013, I started as a full-stack
   Software Engineer at [Better] (previously known as *Erudify*).
 I mostly worked on the Haskell backend and business logic.